 Our naturally landscaped grounds, welcoming staff, memorable cuisine and variety of overnight lodging accommodations all contribute to providing the perfect atmosphere for your professional or private event.

 Contact us today to speak with our event planning team!

 State Highway M-96

 Augusta, MI 49012

 This recreation area has three lakes as well as the Kalamazoo River, high rolling meadows, soggy wetland, and abundant woods.
 There are 22 miles of hiking, biking, and horse trails.
-219 modern campsites, 2 cabins, and 3 rustic cabins, Activities include Eagle Lake beach, picnic shelters, hunting, fishing, mountain biking and cross country skiing areas.
+219 modern campsites, two cabins, and three rustic cabins, Activities include Eagle Lake beach, picnic shelters, hunting, fishing, mountain biking and cross country skiing areas.
 Park hours Monday-Sunday 8am-10pm.
 Day use admission charge.
-Enjoy the 18-hole disc golf course within the Park.
-The par 57 course covers a variety of challenging terrain, and was used as part of the rotation in the world disc golf championship which was held in August in the Kalamazoo-Battle Creek area.
-The course begins in the day use area near the Hilltop Pavilion, and will be open daily from 8am until the day use area closes, normally around 10pm.
-A course map is available at the park contact stations.

 Corner of Division (M-66)

 Battle Creek, MI 49017

 The 12-foot high sculpture of Sojourner Truth was dedicated in 1999.
 For more information, contact the Sojourner Truth Institute.
 It was designed by internationally recognized sculptor Tina Allen.
 Free Admission.